 If dot11RobustAVStreamingImplemented is true then the HC sets the EOSP field to 1 in a GCR-SP group addressed frame in order to indicate that no more GCR-SP frames of that group address are to be transmitted by the AP until the next scheduled SP for this GCR-SP stream.
 The EOSP field is set to 0 in a group addressed frame delivered using the Active GCR-SP procedures described in 11.22.15.aa2.8.

 7.2 Format of individual frame types

 7.2.1 Control frames

 7.2.1.7 Block Ack Request (BlockAckReq) frame format

 7.2.1.7.1 Overview of the BlockAckReq frame format

-Change Figure 7-12 as indicated:

-EDITORIAL NOTE—The change comprises adding GCR BAR Information field.
+(#1300)(#1266)